brimoran/Digital-Ocean-set-up/README.md

 `sudo chmod 777 -R /PATHTOYOURSFTPFOLDER`

-All files and sub folders will be corrected.
+All files and sub folders in PATHTOYOURSFTPFOLDER will be given full read / write access.

-**Be careful with this, it gives any user the right to access and delete files which generally you would not want to do.
+**Be careful with this, it gives ANY user the right to access and delete files which generally you would not want to do.
 The -R stands for recursive so it will apply to any sub folders from where the command is run.
 Make sure you only run the command on the files you intended to!**

 ## 10. General server admin